triha27/Generative-Paintings/README.md

 # Generative-Paintings

-This set consists of 4 sets of fileter images
+This set consists of 4 sets of filter images

 <h3> download processing </h3>
 To use these filters it is necessary to download processing